• Skip to main content

 Jump to Recipe

 This Kale Quinoa Salad recipe with Red Grapes, Walnuts and Lemon Honey Dressing is a delicious way to enjoy these popular superfoods!
-This healthy vegan salad keeps for several days in the refrigerator so it's perfect for meal prep and lunches for a busy week.
-Don't miss my great tip for tenderizing kale!
+This healthy salad keeps in the refrigerator for several days, so it’s perfect for meal prep and lunches for a busy week.
+Kale lovers will also love my Tuscan Kale Salad!

 Kale Quinoa Salad with Lemon Honey Dressing in gray serving bowl with serving utensils.